Bilingual method: Accessibility

+Discipline

 Many new English language teachers face difficulty handling students and making them feel as comfortable as with a local teacher.
 Learning the local language is considered a sure way to improve behavior management skills.
 It also helps in delivering instructions related to lesson activities.
 If the concepts are explained in students' L1, then the new learners of the English language will be able to grasp more knowledge about grammar and vocabulary.
 Thus, it helps the students to be more efficient and faster.

 It's the teacher's tool

-In the bilingual method, as the native language is used in the classroom, it is important to note that it's predominantly the teacher who makes use of L1.
+In the bilingual method, as the native language is used in the classroom, it is predominantly the teacher who makes use of L1.
 The students will not be using their native tongue much in the classroom.